cdk-patterns/serverless/the-eventbridge-etl/typescript/README.md

 ### Architecture:
 ![Architecture](img/arch.png)

+### Some Architectural Decision Commentary

+#### Fargate ECS Task
+I chose to use a Fargate container to download the file from s3 rather than using Lambda.
+For the small bundled test data csv Lambda would have worked but I felt it would be misleading and suggestive that you could pull larger files down onto a Lambda function.
+Lambda functions have a few limitations around memory, storage and runtime.
+You can do things like partially stream files from s3 to Lambda (if they happen to be in the right format) and then store state somewhere between timeouts but I felt that having an ECS Task that you can define CPU, RAM and Disk Space was the much more flexible way to go and being Fargate you are still on the serverless spectrum.
+You can see how cheap Fargate is if you go into the cost breakdown in Hervé's GitHub repo.

+#### Throttling The Lambda Functions
+Without throttling, if you put every row in a huge csv file onto EventBridge with a subscriber lambda; That lambda can scale up until it uses all the concurrency on your account.
+This may be what you want (probably not though).
+That is why I limited all the concurrency of the lambdas, you can remove this limit or tweak as much as you want but you always need to think about what else is running in that account.
+Isolate your stack into its own account if possible.

+#### Observer Lambda
+In the current format this is more of a technical demo to show what is possible with event driven architectures.
+Everything that it logs is already in the logs of all the individual components.
+You could probably use this to keep a tally for every record that gets pulled from the csv to make sure it gets inserted into DynamoDB by pulling the ids from the extraction and load events.

 ## When You Would Use This Pattern

 If you need to create a process where a user uploads a csv and it gets transformed and inserted into DynamoDB